EzraKatzman/NBA-Fantasy-Draft-Companion/README.md

 Contributions are welcome!
 Feel free to open issues or pull requests.

 ## 📜 License

-MIT License.
-See `LICENSE` for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.